Laurent Guétal: Life and work

 He was ordained a priest in 1862, and spent much of his life at the Petit Séminaire of Rondeau, near Grenoble.
 Most of his works were painted in that vicinity.

 His primary stylistic influence came from Jean Achard, but he eventually adopted a more purely realistic approach.
-He was associated with the École de Crozant, and was one of the first members of the École dauphinoise, a chool of landscape painters in the Dauphiné, which included Ernest Victor Hareux and Charles Bertier.
+He was associated with the École de Crozant, and was one of the first members of the École dauphinoise, a school of landscape painters in the Dauphiné, which included Ernest Victor Hareux and Charles Bertier.

 He was a regular exhibitor at the Salon in Paris, from 1882 to 1889.
 One of his best known works, depicting the Lac de l'Eychauda, received an award there in 1886, and was chosen to be displayed at the Exposition Universelle (1889).
 It is currently held at the Musée de Grenoble.
 His native town has another well known work, "The End of the World at Allevard", in the Musée des beaux-arts et d'archéologie de Vienne.

 He is interred at the Saint Roch Cemetery.
 The largest number of his works may be seen at the Musée de Grenoble.